CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 Camp activities – the fun stuff!

-We will teach survival skills like “making fire from friction”, shelter building and raft making.
+We will teach survival skills, e.g. “making fire from friction”, shelter building and raft making.
 The teens will have input on the things they want to build - if they want to build a flying fox, or a cubby house, they can!
-There will be adventurous games, like a massive “capture the flag” over the entire 50 acre property.
+There will be adventurous games - iside and outside.
 We will be tree climbing, swimming and jumping into swimming holes (yes, even in winter - the famous Wangat “cold water challenge”).
 There will also be plenty of time to hang out and chill on the comfy lounges and around the fire.

 2/3 -night hike – the adventure stuff!